newwin01/CI_Mutation_Testing/README.md

    with open("setup.cfg", "w") as f:
        f.write("[mutmut]\n")
        f.write("paths_to_mutate = pysnooper/\n")  # <--- Change this line to your target directory or file
+       #so as you can see here, pysnooper should be located in root directory of test branch
        f.write("tests_dir = tests/\n\n")
        f.write("[tool:pytest]\n")
        f.write("testpaths = tests\n")